AskBlockchain/axelar-crosschain-gas-abstraction/README.md

 ## System Design - Key Components

 ### User Interaction
-1. The user specifies the amount of gas they want to pay on Chain A and selects a stablecoin (e.g., USDC) from Chain B as payment in one transaction.
+1. The user specifies the amount of gas they want to pay on Chain A and selects a stablecoin (e.g. USDC) from Chain B as payment in one transaction.

 ### Axelar General Message Passing (GMP)
 Axelar’s General Message Passing (GMP) enables developers building on one chain to call any function on any other connected chain.